Multisample DNA-only#

 sample = sample[sample.common_barcodes()]

-# Check dimensionality for each subclass; the number of cells (first number) should be the same in each data set
+# Check dimensionality for each assay; the number of cells (first number) should be the same in each data set

 # For each sample